Events

 }

-export default function Increment(props, container, helper, context) {
+export default function Increment({ props, view }) {

-const { view, item, output: IncrementBlock } = this.block(IncrementUp, props);
+const { view, item, output: IncrementBlock } = view.block(IncrementUp, props);

 // Bind an event to the child view